isomerpages/nlb-biblioasia/_apr-to-jun-2013/Icons of Learning: The Redesign of the Modern Library.md

 [^12]: The Stuttgart Library.
 (2011, Nov 28). *Positive Magazine*.
 Retrieved from Positive magazine website.

 [^13]: Thomas Köster.
-(Nov 2011). *The Book Cube*.
+(2011, Nov). *The Book Cube*.
 The New City Library in Stuttgart.
 Goethe Institut.
 Retrieved from Goethe Institut website.

 [^14]: Köster, Nov 2011.